JoanCharmant/quill-blender/docs/export.md

 | Key frames | ✅ |
 | Frame hold | ✅ |
 | Empty key frame | ✅ |

+## Mesh
+Meshes are automatically converted to a wireframe representation.
+Each edge of each polygon is converted to a paint stroke.

+Non-uniform scaling is not supported in Quill.
+You should apply the scale before exporting.
+(Menu Object > Apply > Scale).

+Tip: Another way to export mesh wireframes is to use Blender built-in converter: with the mesh object selected, menu Object > Convert > Grease Pencil.
+This way you can tweak the grease pencil stroke width and color before the actual export.
+The Fill layer will not be exported.

 ## Armature